 “What I learned is something that can never be taught and only experienced through hands on fieldwork.
 I still cannot describe it but it has forever changed the way I look at the world and design.
 This opportunity allowed me break new barriers in the way I work as a designer and student and really understand people and to work within another society that is so vastly different from our western ideologies.” – Michael

-Design Abroad is a three week long course running from May 12 – June 1, 2019.
-It is worth 1.0 credits (the equivalent of two 0.5 credit elective/expansion studio courses).
+Design Abroad is a three week long course running from May 12 – June 1, 2024 It is worth 1.0 credits (the equivalent of two 0.5 credit elective studio courses).
 This is a GDES course open to Faculty of Design, Faculty of Art, and Faculty of Liberal Arts & Sciences students.

 OCAD University offers students a unique experience not possible in a traditional classroom setting.
 Through this course, Design Abroad students have direct access to communities and individuals allowing them to fully engage in the participatory design process.
 The result is the development of projects that are rooted in an understanding of the local strengths and challenges and have the potential for lasting impact.
 Along the way, students gain friendships and experiences that will last a lifetime.

 Eligible students must be second year standing or higher.
 Students who meet these requirements must submit an application and be approved by the course instructor in order to enroll in the course.

 This course offers students a unique opportunity to work within a local community in an international setting to engage in solutions that can have a meaningful impact.
 This experience will allow students to gain an in-depth understanding of a local culture through exploration, observation, and other design tools.
 Working independently and in groups, students will interact with organizations and members of a community to identify challenges and possible solutions.
 Students will then integrate what they have